 2 Loading R Packages

-motus: provides functions to output summary plots, and to transform (add sun rise/sun set times) and analyze Motus data.
+motus: provides functions for downloading and updated detections and deployment data, as well as for creating summary plots, and transforming (add sun rise/sun set times) and analyzing Motus data.

 motusData: provides sample datasets used in some of the chapters of this book.

 Motus users can install the latest stable versions of the R packages using the following code.
 As with all R packages, you only need to install the packages once; after installation, you need to load each package (using